lasthyphen/apm/README.md

 - `--branch`: The branch name to track.

 ### install-vm
-Installs a virtual machine by its alias.
+Installs a ECC Engine by its alias.
 Either a partial alias (e.g `spacesvm`) or a fully qualified name including the repository (e.g `ava-labs/core:spacesvm`) to disambiguate between multiple repositories can be used.

-If multiple matches are found (e.g `repository-1/foovm`, `repository-2/foovm`), you will be required to specify the fully qualified name of the virtual machine to disambiguate the repository to install from.
+If multiple matches are found (e.g `repository-1/foovm`, `repository-2/foovm`), you will be required to specify the fully qualified name of the ECC Engine to disambiguate the repository to install from.

-This will install the virtual machine binary to your `avalanchego` plugin path.
+This will install the ECC Engine binary to your `avalanchego` plugin path.

 ```shell
 apm install-vm --vm spacesvm